mwcremer/dnd-bx/combined.md

 ## [Rust Monster](@rust_monster)

 _Magical, armadillo-like creatures with long tails and two long, antennae-like feelers.
-Feed on rusted metal._
+Feeds on rusted metal._

 AC 2, HD 5 (22hp), Att 1 &times; feeler (rusting), THAC0 15, MV 120' (40'), SV D12 W13 P14 B15 S16 (F3), ML 7, AL Neutral, XP 175, NA 1d4 (1d4), TT None

 - ***Rusting:*** Metal that touches a rust monster (e.g. weapons that hit it, or armour struck by a feeler) crumbles instantly to rust.
 Magic items have a 10% chance per "plus", to be unaffected on each successful hit.
 Each time a magic item is affected, it loses one "plus".
-- ***Mundane damage immunity:*** Can only be harmed by magical attacks.
 - ***Smell metal:*** Attracted by the scent.

 ## [Salamander](@salamander)